 Content Pack Installation

-- Content: information about the content of the Content Pack such as automations, integrations, etc.
+- Content: information about the content pack such as automations, integrations, etc.

-- Release Notes: contains information about each version including fixes, improvements and version.
+- Release Notes: contains information about each version including fixes, improvements, etc.

 If you experience timeout issues when downloading content, see Marketplace Troubleshooting.